carwynteifion/Milestone-Project-1-UCFD/README.md

 - Elements within the contact form on the Contact Us page now remain consistent across all major screen sizes after applying `<br>` after each `<input>` and the `<textarea>` in the HTML.

 - Navbar content overflow was fixed by making the navbar collapsible and adding a hamburger icon in the HTML.

+- Hamburger icon no longer folds to next line on screen widths lower than 316px.
+This was fixed by applying a lower default font size in CSS from 20px to 16px, and readjusting to 20px with `@media screen and (min-width: 316px) {#title {font-size: 20px;}}`.

+- Footer labels and inputs are now grouped in Bootstrap `form-group` classes to prevent labels and inputs folding underneath each other one at a time.

 ## Deployment